 Placement

 At what level does an entering student begin mathematics at the University of Chicago?
-The College and the Department of Mathematics offer several placement exams to help determine the correct starting point for all entering students.
+The College and the Department of Mathematics offer several placement exams to help determine the appropriate starting point for each entering student.
 During the summer and through Orientation Week, there are three such exams:

-The Online Mathematics Placement Test must be taken (once) by all entering students in the summer prior to matriculation.
+The Online Mathematics Placement Test must be taken (once) by each entering student in the summer prior to matriculation.
 The other two exams are offered later in the summer, and students may be invited to take one or the other on the basis of their success on the Online Mathematics Placement Test.

-MATH 10500 is recommended for students who need MATH 13100-13200 in their degree programs but who did not place into MATH 13100 originally.
-Such students should plan to take MATH 10500-13100-13200 in their first year.
-MATH 10500 counts as a general elective and does NOT count toward the general education requirement in the mathematical sciences.
+MATH 10500 is recommended for students who need MATH 13100-13200 in their degree programs but do not place into MATH 13100.
+Such students should take MATH 10500-13100-13200 in their first year.
+MATH 10500 counts as a general elective and does not count toward the general education requirement in the mathematical sciences.

 MATH 13100-13200-13300 and MATH 15100-15200-15300 are the standard Calculus sequences.
-The former is intended for students with either no Calculus background or a very limited one, and the course has thrice-weekly lectures and twice-weekly tutorials as required parts of the course.
+The former is intended for students with little or no Calculus background, and the course has thrice-weekly lectures and twice-weekly tutorials as required parts of the course.
 The latter is intended for students with some Calculus background who demonstrate adequate readiness on the placement test.

-Physical sciences students interested in the chemistry, biochemistry, physics, astrophysics, molecular engineering, and/or statistics majors should not take MATH 15250 or MATH 15300 or MATH 19620; instead, they should take MATH 18300 and continue in the MATH 18300-18400-18500-18600 sequence.
+Physical sciences students interested in the chemistry, biochemistry, physics, astrophysics, molecular engineering, and/or statistics majors should not take MATH 15250 or MATH 15300 or MATH 19620; instead, they should take the MATH 18300-18400-18500-18600 sequence.
 To take MATH 18300, a student should have completed MATH 15200 or have earned the highest-level Online placement.
-Students with an AP Calculus BC score of 5 or an International Baccalaureate Mathematics HL score of 7 will also be invited to begin in MATH 18300, but these scores do not supersede the Online placement, and the MATH 18300 invitation is not the equivalent of a MATH 15300/15250/18300/19620 placement.
+Students with an AP Calculus BC score of 5 or an International Baccalaureate Mathematics HL score of 7 will also be invited to begin in MATH 18300, but these scores do not supersede the Online placement, and the MATH 18300 invitation is not equivalent to the (higher) MATH 15300/15250/18300/19620 placement.

-Additionally, students who receive a sufficiently high score on the Online Mathematics Placement Test, as well as students who earn scores of 5 on the AP Calculus BC exam or 7 on the International Baccalaureate HL exam, will also receive an invitation to enroll in MATH 16100 Honors Calculus I or MATH 16110 Honors Calculus I (IBL).
-These are the first courses in the MATH 16100-16200-16300 Honors Calculus I-II-III and MATH 16110-16210-16310 Honors Calculus I (IBL); Honors Calculus II (IBL); Honors Calculus III (IBL) sequences, which are highly theoretical courses that best prepare students for further study in pure mathematics, although they are also taken by many students from all disciplines and not just by mathematics majors.
+Additionally, students who receive a sufficiently high score on the Online Mathematics Placement Test, as well as students who earn a score of 5 on the AP Calculus BC exam or a score of 7 on the International Baccalaureate HL exam, will also receive an invitation to enroll in MATH 16100 Honors Calculus I or MATH 16110 Honors Calculus I (IBL).
+These are the first courses in the MATH 16100-16200-16300 Honors Calculus I-II-III and MATH 16110-16210-16310 Honors Calculus I (IBL); Honors Calculus II (IBL); Honors Calculus III (IBL) sequences, which are highly theoretical courses that best prepare students for further study in pure mathematics, although they are also taken by many students other than mathematics majors.
 Students who begin in MATH 16100 Honors Calculus I or MATH 16110 Honors Calculus I (IBL) forgo credit for MATH 15100 Calculus I and/or MATH 15200 Calculus II.

 On the basis of the Online Mathematics Placement Test results, namely, by achieving the highest-level Online placement, students may also be invited to take one of the other two exams.